 The primary characteristic USDA inspectors look for when assigning grades is the amount of fat within the edible sections of the meat.
 This so-called intramuscular fat, or marbling, is a source of flavor and moisture.
 Thus the more marbling there is, the higher the grade the meat will receive.

-The reason age matters is because age is related to tenderness.
-Younger animals will provide more tender meat.
+The reason age matters is because age is related to tenderness: Younger animals will provide more tender meat.
 Inspectors can determine the age of the animal by examining the chine bone (aka the backbone).
 In younger animals, there is a small bead of cartilage where each rib meets the chine bone.
-In older animals, this cartilage turns to bone.
+In older animals, this cartilage has turned to bone.

 These criteria mean that prime beef will be tender, moist, and flavorful.
-Having said that, the rules regarding calling something "prime rib" only cover restaurants and butcher shops.
-If you prepare a beef rib roast home, whether it's boneless or bone-in, you can call it anything you want.
+Having said that, the rules regarding calling something "prime rib" cover only restaurants and butcher shops.
+If you prepare a beef rib roast at home, whether it's boneless or bone-in, you can call it anything you want.

 For that matter, since retail meat isn't always graded, you can certainly find some very high-quality beef that doesn't happen to have the prime designation.
 Simply look for the marbling.

 Preparing Prime Rib

 In general, they involve applying a high amount of heat for a short time in order to produce a flavorful brown crust on the exterior, then roasting at a lower temperature for the remainder of the time.

 Usually, the high-heat stage comes at the beginning, but it's possible to slow-roast a prime rib and finish it with a high-temperature sear right at the end.

 Not all prime rib is prepared bone-in, but the bone adds flavor and moisture.
 Also, the rib bones make it easier to roast the prime rib since they act as a natural roasting rack.
 Even so, when cooked to perfection, a boneless prime rib can be every bit as sublime as the bone-in kind.